 *Full Disclosure: This post contains affiliate links, meaning that if you make a purchase after clicking through, The Unexpected Homeschooler may receive a small commission at no extra cost to you.
 Read full disclosure policy in the menu.

 I have spoken to so many parents who say they could never do what I do.
 They think they have to have a teaching degree and been a straight-A student in order to teach their child.
 I always want to ask them how a child learns to do everything he does by the time he enters kindergarten.

 Most children are counting, know their ABCs, and have acquired many other skills, which they learned at home from their parents.
 It IS possible for you to teach your child because you’ve already been doing it.
 All that’s left is to gather some information and make it official.

-I am going to cover some questions and concerns you may have when considering homeschooling your child, and hopefully, this will clear up some misgivings you may have.
+I am going to cover some questions and concerns you may have if you’re considering homeschooling, and hopefully, this will clear them up.